White Paper

 Vulnerability management teams are increasingly overwhelmed by security alert backlogs which can often number in the millions.
 The growth of alert backlogs is driven both by more alerts, as well as the limitations of existing vulnerability management programs in assessing and triaging the alerts.

-These alert backlogs have compounded existing challenges for vulnerability management teams to identify and fix risk:
+These dynamics compound the challenges vulnerability management teams already face when trying to identify and fix risk:

-• They struggle to automate prioritization based on actual risk and specific business impact, and justify which a finding is a priority to fix
+• They struggle to automate prioritization based on actual risk and specific business impact, and to justify which finding is a priority to fix.

 Download the white paper to learn more about how security teams can fix the vulnerability management process to reduce risk.